Val Broeksmit

-Valentin "Val" Broeksmit (January 14, 1976 - April 25, 2022) was a whistleblower and FBI informant.
+Valentin "Val" Broeksmit (January 14, 1976 – April 25, 2022) was a whistleblower and FBI informant who exposed financial irregularities at Deutsche Bank.
+After his adoptive father, a senior Deutsche Bank executive, died by suicide in 2014, Broeksmit discovered thousands of confidential bank documents in his father's email account.
+He subsequently shared these records with journalists and federal investigators, contributing to coverage of the bank's involvement in money laundering and its financial relationships with Donald Trump.

-David Enrich wrote in The New York Times that Val's "trove of corporate emails, financial materials, boardroom presentations and legal reports is credible — even if he is not".
-Broeksmit's death in April 2022 has been the subject of conspiracy theories.

 Early life

-Val Broeksmit was born in Ukraine in 1976 before emigrating to Chicago in 1979 with his parents, Alla and Alexander.
-After his parents divorced, Val lived in a foster home in Cook County.
-When he was nine, he moved to New Jersey after Alla met and married Bill Broeksmit.
+Broeksmit was born in Ukraine in 1976 and emigrated to Chicago in 1979 with his parents, Alla and Alexander.
+After his parents divorced, he spent time in a foster home in Cook County.
+When he was nine, his life changed significantly when Alla met and married William S. Broeksmit, a risk specialist who would go on to become a senior executive at Deutsche Bank.
+The family relocated to New Jersey, where Val grew up with access to his stepfather's world of high finance.

-Investigations
+Discovery of the Deutsche Bank documents

+William S Broeksmit

-In 2014, William S. Broeksmit, a risk specialist at Deutsche Bank who was very close to Anshu Jain and hired by Edson Mitchell to spearhead Deutsche Bank's foray into international investments and money management in the 1990s, committed suicide.
-Broeksmit's adopted son Val Broeksmit found a trove of bank records in his father's email account, including minutes of board meetings, spreadsheets, and financial plans from the New York branch of the Deutsche Bank Trust Company Americas (DBTCA).
-Welt am Sonntag and ZDF, revealed numerous irregularities including both a $10 billion money laundering scheme spearheaded by the Russia branch of Deutsche Bank at Moscow, which the New York State Department of Financial Services fined Deutsche Bank $425 million, and derivatives improprieties.
+In January 2014, William S. Broeksmit committed suicide.
+He had been hired by Edson Mitchell in the 1990s to spearhead Deutsche Bank's expansion into international investments and money management, and had grown very close to bank co-CEO Anshu Jain.

+While going through his late father's email account, Val Broeksmit discovered a vast archive of internal bank records, including minutes of board meetings, spreadsheets, and financial plans from the New York branch of Deutsche Bank Trust Company Americas (DBTCA).
+He began sharing these documents with journalists at Welt am Sonntag and ZDF, whose reporting revealed numerous irregularities.
+These included a $10 billion money laundering scheme run through Deutsche Bank's Moscow branch—for which the New York State Department of Financial Services later fined the bank $425 million—as well as derivatives improprieties.

-Later that year, Val Broeksmit downloaded the hacked Sony files and spread them online, and suggested the hackers go after Deutsche Bank.
-Broeksmit made purchases with his mother's stolen American Express information.
+Cooperation with investigators

-In January 2017, Glenn R. Simpson from Fusion GPS paid for copies of Broeksmit's documents.
-In 2019, Moby introduced him to Adam Schiff, the chairman of the House Intelligence Committee, which was investigating Trump's ties to Deutsche Bank.
-Broeksmit reportedly asked for money for the documents and was refused before being subpoenaed.
-Broeksmit became a cooperating witness and shared the files with the FBI.
-In exchange, the FBI gave Broeksmit a "special advisory title" and helped his French girlfriend obtain a US visa.
+In January 2017, Glenn R. Simpson of Fusion GPS paid Broeksmit for copies of his documents.
+Two years later, musician Moby introduced Broeksmit to Adam Schiff, chairman of the House Intelligence Committee, which was investigating Donald Trump's ties to Deutsche Bank.
+Broeksmit reportedly asked for payment for the documents and was refused, after which he was subpoenaed.
+He subsequently became a cooperating witness and shared his files with the FBI.
+In exchange, the bureau gave Broeksmit a "special advisory title" and assisted his French girlfriend in obtaining a US visa.

-In a 2020 meeting with the Federal Bureau of Investigation, agents asked Broeksmit about Barrett Brown.
-Broeksmit thought the agents wanted help setting Brown up, and he was almost agreed before he changed his mind, saying "I’m not going to give you Barrett Brown right now".
-Broeksmit later posted a recording of the meeting online.
+Broeksmit's relationship with federal investigators was complicated.
+In a 2020 meeting with the Federal Bureau of Investigation, agents asked him about Barrett Brown, a journalist and activist.
+Broeksmit believed the agents wanted his help setting Brown up and nearly agreed before changing his mind, telling them, "I'm not going to give you Barrett Brown right now."
+He later posted a recording of the meeting online.